14 Multivariate Regression

 A batter who goes around the bases and arrives home, scores a run.

-- Bases on balls (BB) - the pitcher fails to throw the ball through a predefined area considered to be hittable (the strikezone), so the batter is permitted to go to first base.
+• Bases on balls (BB): The pitcher fails to throw the ball through a predefined area considered to be hittable (the strike zone), so the batter is permitted to go to first base.

-- Single - Batter hits the ball and gets to first base.
+• Single: The batter hits the ball and gets to first base.

-14.1.2 No awards for BB
+15.1.2 No awards for BB

 Historically, the batting average has been considered the most important offensive statistic.
 To define this average, we define a hit (H) and an at bat (AB).
 Singles, doubles, triples, and home runs are hits.
 The fifth way to be successful, BB, is not a hit.
-An AB is the number of times you either get a hit or make an out; BBs are excluded.
+An AB is the number of times in which you either get a hit or make an out; BBs are excluded.
 The batting average is simply H/AB and is considered the main measure of a success rate.
-Today this success rate ranges from 20% to 38%.
+Today, this success rate ranges from 20% to 38%.
 We refer to the batting average in thousands so, for example, if your success rate is 28%, we call it batting 280.

 (Picture courtesy of Keith Allison6.
 CC BY-SA 2.0 license7.)

-14.1.3 Base on balls or stolen bases?
+15.1.3 Base on balls or stolen bases?

-One of the challenges in this analysis is that it is not obvious how to determine if a player produces runs because so much depends on his teammates.
-We do keep track of the number of runs scored by a player.
-However, remember that if a player X bats right before someone who hits many HRs, batter X will score many runs.
-But these runs don’t necessarily happen if we hire player X but not his HR hitting teammate.
 However, we can examine team-level statistics.
 How do teams with many SB compare to teams with few?
 How about BB?
 We have data!
 Let’s examine some.
-We start by creating with statistics from 1962, the first year all teams played 162 games (like today) instead of 154, to 2001, the year before the year for which we will construct a team.
-We convert the data to a per game rate because a small proportion of seasons had less games than usual due to strikes, and some teams played extra games due to tie breakers.
+We start by creating a data frame with statistics from 1962 (the first year all teams played 162 games, like today, instead of 154) to 2001 (the year before the year for which we will construct a team).
+We convert the data to a per game rate, because a small proportion of seasons had less games than usual due to strikes, and some teams played extra games due to tie breakers.

 library(tidyverse)